Victorivus/MLTrail/README.md

 # oxfamtrailwalkerhk 2021 -> Password protected
 oxfamtrailwalkerhk 2021
 ```
-To recompute the `Results` table, the script `src/database/loader_LiveTrail/CSV_to_DB_results.py` can be used:
+In order to recompute the `Results` table, the script `src/database/loader_LiveTrail/CSV_to_DB_results.py` can be used:

-`CSV_to_DB_results.py -c -p data/events.db` Will recompute the full table from the data folder.
+`CSV_to_DB_results.py -c` Will reload the full table from the data folder, emptying it first.
-`CSV_to_DB_results.py  -y races.txt -p data/events.db -f` Will force the computation and loading of the races events and years specified in `races.txt` from the data folder.
+`CSV_to_DB_results.py -u races.txt -f` Will force the computation and loading of the races events and years specified in `races.txt` from the data folder.

 ```bash
 options: